Creswell, Derbyshire: Creswell Colliery mining disaster, 1950

+In September 1950 Creswell Colliery was the scene of one of the worst post-nationalisation mining disasters.

 In the early hours of 26 September 1950, a damaged conveyor belt caught in a machine at the colliery, causing the motor to overheat and catch fire trapping 80 men beyond the flames.
 They all perished as a result of the fumes and smoke.
 As word of the disaster spread, Creswell residents rushed to the pithead to offer assistance.
 One miner, who had broken his back several months before, went down the stricken pit, with a back brace on, to rescue his fellow workers.
 Serious errors prevented the fire from being extinguished quickly and only 57 bodies were initially recovered and 23 remained underground for the best part of a year.
 The fire was finally put out after the entire colliery had been sealed to starve it of oxygen, and it did not reopen until Easter 1951, when most of the remaining bodies were recovered.
 The last three victims were recovered on 11 August 1951, nearly eleven months after the fire.

-The enquiry, presided over by the Minister of Fuel and Power Geoffrey Lloyd, described a number of factors involved in the high death rate, including telephones being too far from the face, repair work being done on the "paddy" (the underground train used to convey the men to and from the lift shaft), inadequate air shafts and low water pressure in the fire hoses.
+The inquiry, presided over by the Minister of Fuel and Power Geoffrey Lloyd, described a number of factors involved in the high death rate, including telephones being too far from the face, repair work being done on the "paddy" (the underground train used to convey the men to and from the lift shaft), inadequate air shafts and low water pressure in the fire hoses.